fashion-js/fashion-model/README.md

 	properties: {
 		// Using an Array instance is short-hand for specifying
 		// that the property is of type array.
 The first item
-		// in this array indicates the subtype.
+		// in this array indicates the type of each item.
 		colors: [Color]
 	}
 });